Mridanga Saileswari Temple

 Mridanga Saileswari Temple (മൃദംഗശൈലേശ്വരി ക്ഷേത്രം) is a famous Hindu temple located in Muzhakunnu, Kannur district, Kerala, India.

 It is one among the 108 Durga temples of ancient Kerala, believed to have been installed by Parashurama, the sixth avatar of Lord Vishnu.
 The main deity, Mridanga Saileswari, is a four-armed Durga holding conch and discus in the two hands pointed upwards, blessing her devotees with the front right hand and placing her front left hand on her waist.

-The three principle forms of Durga worshiped in Hinduism are Maha-Durga, Chandika and Aparajita.
+The three principal forms of Durga worshipped in Hinduism are Maha-Durga, Chandika and Aparajita.
 Of these, Chandika has two forms called Chandi who is of the combined power and form of Saraswati, Lakshmi and Parvati and of Chamunda who is an esoteric aspect of Chandi created by the goddess for killing demons Chanda and Munda.
 Maha Durga has three forms, Ugrachanda, Bhadrakali and Katyayani.
 Bhadrakali Durga is also worshiped in the form of her nine epithets called Navadurga.